Skin-toned Fabrics

 I mostly source my skin-toned solids from the Kona Cottons (solids) collection.
 'Tilda' also has some lovely skin toned solids.

 This is a great way to save money on backing fabric.
-Search seasonal sales for colourful, solid or print, flat sheets and doona (duvet) covers.
+Search seasonal sales for colourful, solid or print, flat sheets.
+There is no difference between 100% cotton sheeting and quilting fabric.

 I thoroughly recommend finger-pressing your seams before you press them with your iron.

-Once you've finger-pressed the seam, you can press it with your iron for a sharper finish (if you prefer).
+Once you've finger-pressed the seam, you can press it with your iron for a sharper finish.

 Sewmadic Wool Pressing Mats